SCR2-ST: Combine Single Cell with Spatial Transcriptomics for Efficient Active Sampling via Reinforcement Learning: Additional Experimental Results

 \section{Additional Experimental Results}

-Due to space limitations in the main manuscript, we provide additional experimental results in this appendix, including the comparison of different sampling ratios across datasets (Figure~\ref{fig:sampling_models}), the comparison of sampling strategies evaluated on mlSTExp and TRIPLEX benchmarks (Figure~\ref{fig:sampling_comparison_sup}), and an ablation study on the reward function design (Figure~\ref{fig:abl_sampling}).
+Due to space limitations in the main manuscript, we provide additional experimental results in this appendix, including the qualitative analysis of low-budget sampling (Figure~\ref{fig:visual_sample}), the comparison of sampling strategies evaluated on mlSTExp and TRIPLEX benchmarks (Figure~\ref{fig:sampling_comparison_sup}), and an ablation study on the reward function design (Figure~\ref{fig:abl_sampling}).

+\textbf{Qualitative analysis of low-budget sampling.} Figure~\ref{fig:abl_sampling} further provides a qualitative comparison of different sampling strategies by visualizing the spatial distribution of sampled spots on whole-slide images under a low sampling budget (10\%).
+As shown in the figure, entropy-based sampling tends to select spots from relatively concentrated regions, resulting in limited spatial coverage of the tissue.
+In contrast, diversity-based sampling distributes samples more broadly, but often allocates a substantial portion of the limited sampling budget to low tissue-density or background regions, leading to inefficient sampling.
+By jointly incorporating spatial relationships and biological information, our method achieves a more balanced sampling pattern that focuses on informative tissue regions while maintaining adequate spatial coverage.
+This behavior explains the superior performance of our approach under low-budget sampling settings, where effective utilization of limited sampling resources is critical.

+\textbf{Cancer-related Gene Expression Prediction.} We further selected two genes that are highly relevant to breast cancer, RPL19 and RPS3.
+RPL19 is frequently overexpressed in breast cancer tissues, making it a commonly used reference and prognostic-related gene in breast cancer studies~\citep{hong2014ribosomal}.
+RPS3's dysregulation is associated with enhanced tumor aggressiveness and poor prognosis in breast cancer~\citep{ono2017ribosomal}.
+We visualize the predicted spatial expression patterns of these two genes on whole-slide images in Figure~\ref{fig:sup_rpl} and Figure~\ref{fig:sup_rps}, demonstrating that the proposed model captures spatially coherent and biologically meaningful expression distributions, thereby highlighting its interpretability at clinically relevant molecular levels.